BeyondMicroControl/AsciiCAD/docs/design.md

 `CJ` (component-internal connections) is deferred to Bridge Map (*) and is not required in current policy.

-### Invariants (MUST)
+### Invariants
 - A wire cell belongs to at most one final netline.
 - A `CE` cell belongs to exactly one component instance and at most one final netline.
-- Every final netline MUST be a union of one or more provisional nets.
+- Every final netline must be a union of one or more provisional nets.
-- Merging MUST be transitive and deterministic.
+- Merging must be transitive and deterministic.

 ---